congatudo/stuff/docs/rooting-conga-3x90.md

 ![Tina-Linux](tina-linux.png)

-## Things you can do now
+## Things that you can do now

-* Change the password (to something non-default and secure)
+* Change the password (to something non-default and secure 🙏)
 * Add certificates to access via ssh without passwords
-* Sniff network traffic
+* Sniff network traffic inside the Conga itself
 * Investigate all **the stuff** ... 😍